What can Beijing do if China-U.S. trade row worsens?

 Chinese clearance for U.S. deals may also become more difficult.

-China has, for example, yet to approve U.S. chipmaker Qualcomm Inc’s proposed $44 billion acquisition of NXP Semiconductors, a deal that has already got a nod from eight of the nine required global regulators.
+China has, for example, yet to approve U.S. chipmaker Qualcomm Inc’s (QCOM.O) proposed $44 billion acquisition of NXP Semiconductors (NXPI.O), a deal that has already got a nod from eight of the nine required global regulators.

 But some economists say Chinese policymakers would be wary of letting the yuan slide sharply against the dollar.
 The 2015 yuan devaluation led to months of capital outflows that Chinese authorities fought to stem, a memory that is not too distant.